-If you’re excited about getting a powerful blender, but the price is out of your range, there are some other options that I’ll go over today.
+If you’re excited about getting an awesome blender, but Vitamix and Blendtec prices are out of your range, there are some cheaper options that I’ll go over today.

 But lets say $450 is just out of your price range.
 Here are some cheaper options, in order of decreasing cost.